 You’d think that with over 20 years of experience offering web services, GoDaddy would know exactly what it’s doing.
 Well, branding isn’t everything, so I ran a test website on GoDaddy for several months to find out how well it could perform.
 I did this as part of Website Planet’s huge web hosting comparison project, where we tested all the big names in the industry.

-If you don’t want to pay for WordPress hosting from GoDaddy and are looking for a really cheap hosting solution that’s reliable, check out Hostinger’s latest deals – this is the host that achieved the best performance scores in our testing, and its prices are pretty unbeatable.
+If you don’t want to pay for WordPress hosting from GoDaddy and are looking for a really cheap hosting solution that’s reliable, check out Hostinger’s latest deals1 – this is the host that achieved the best performance scores in our testing, and its prices are pretty unbeatable.

 3.5